Dre Campbell Farm

 To avoid the horrible sight of having your plants eaten away by slugs and snails, drown them in beer.

 Place bowls of beer near plants at night.
-But ensure that they are shallow enough for the pests to crawl in but deep enough to prevent an escape.
+However, ensure they are shallow enough for the pests to crawl in and deep enough to prevent their escape.

-The critters love the smell of beers, so they’ll climb in to get it and eventually drown.
+Slugs and snails are attracted to the yeast in beer, so they’ll climb in to get it and eventually drown.
 Finally, remove the dead pests in the morning.

 4. Soap Spray

 This method has a similar effect to the oil spray above.
-However, all that you’ll need are 5 tablespoons of organic liquid soap and a gallon of water.
+However, you will need two tablespoons of organic liquid soap and a gallon of water.

-Combine in a spray container and shake well.
-Next, spray plants and pests.
+Combine in a spray container and mix thoroughly.
+Next, spray the plants and pests.
 Be sure to coat both the top and underside of the leaves.

 This DIY soap spray works great as an organic pesticide for tomatoes and other crops in your vegetable garden.

-Use it to get rid of aphids, whiteflies, thrips, mealybugs, and other insect pests.
+Use it to control aphids, whiteflies, thrips, mealybugs, and other insect pests.
 You can also use it as an indoor plant spray.

 5. Diatomaceous Earth (DE)